Where Should I Keep My Emergency Fund?

 A CD is a type of savings account also known as a "time deposit" because they offer you a given interest rate in exchange for leaving your money deposited for a certain amount of time.
 These reliable returns can make a CD a safe place to stash your emergency fund, but their limited liquidity can also be a drawback.

 • Accessible: You can get CDs from just about any online or traditional bank, credit union or brokerage.
-Depending on the financial institution, you can conveniently buy CDs online, on the phone or in person.
+Depending on the financial institution, you can conveniently buy CDs online, over the phone or in person.

 • Relatively high returns: CDs offer a higher rate of interest than a standard savings account in exchange for you essentially loaning money to the financial institution (or, in other words, agreeing to keep your money deposited for the duration of a fixed term).

 • Early withdrawal penalties: Perhaps the biggest drawback of putting your emergency fund in a CD is that taking your money out early means forfeiting a certain number of months' accumulated interest.
 One way to counteract this risk is to buy no-penalty CDs.
-Another is to ladder your maturity dates to create more liquidity, without sacrificing any interest.
+Another is to ladder your maturity dates to create more liquidity without sacrificing any interest.

 • Not as convenient as bank accounts: CDs don't typically offer the ability to write a check or make a quick transfer to your checking account.
-As opposed to putting your emergency savings in a money market account or high-yield savings account, if you keep your emergency fund in CDs, accessing funds at the drop of a dime isn't as simple.
+Compared to putting your emergency savings in a money market account or high-yield savings account, if you keep your emergency fund in CDs, accessing funds at the drop of a dime isn't as simple.

 • May have minimum deposit requirements: Many CD accounts require you to deposit a certain amount of money to open a CD.
 Minimum deposit requirements can range from $500 to more than $1,000.
 On the other hand, some CD accounts have no minimum deposit requirement, so check with the individual bank or brokerage to be sure.